Notes on the Geography of Spain: Granada: the Palaces of the Alhambra

 Entering the first of three courtyards, the Patio of the Cuarto Dorado or Golden Room.
 The tile here is closer to the Nazrid original and was probably moved here about 1540 from another location.
 The Arabic inscription over the tiles reads: "Power is God's, Glory is God's, Dominion is God's."

 The south wall of the Patio del Cuarto Dorado.
 This was once the facade of the palace's main entrance.
 It's hard to make sense of that fact, because there's nothing behind the wall.
-That's courtesy of Charles V, who pulled down the palace that once lay beyond it and replaced it with his own very different palace.
+That's courtesy of Charles V, who pulled down the palace that once lay beyond it.

 Why this cover-every-inch style of ornamentation?
 There's the horror vacui interpretation; another, not necessarily incompatible with it, sees this decoration as a translation into solid material of Arab tent hangings.